paladin-t/b8/docs/manual.md

 ### Sound effects

-* `SFX y, hz, tm ...`: plays a sound effect sequence
-	* can be used with one or more sets of instructions as `SFX y0, hz0, tm0, y1, hz1, tm1 ... yn, hzn, tmn`
+* `SFX y, hz, tm ...`: plays a sound effect sequence, can be used with one or more sets of instructions as `SFX y0, hz0, tm0, y1, hz1, tm1 ... yn, hzn, tmn`
+	* `y`: waveform type, 1/2/3/4/5 for sin/square/triangle/sawtooth/noise
+	* `hz`: frequency
+	* `tm`: duration in seconds

+Plus 4096 to `y` for interpolating `hz` from current set to the following one's `hz`.

 [HOME](#welcome-to-basic8)

 ## Editors

+All paletted assets (sprites, tiles, quantized images) in a cartridge share the same palette.

 ### Code

-Each cartridge has an entry source file "main.bas".
+Each cartridge has an entry source file "main.bas", it starts execution from there.

 To create a new source code file, click `Cartridge`, `New asset`, `Source code`.

-To open an exist source code file, click `Cartridge`, `Open asset`, then select a "*.bas" file.
+To open an existing source code file, click `Cartridge`, `Open asset`, then select a "*.bas" file.

 To rename a source code file, click `Cartridge`, `Rename asset`, then select a "*.bas" file.